ThaoLyyy/-react-training/practice/README.md

 ###  Targets

-- Build an application for manager using React
+- Build an application for user manager using React.
-- Apply knowledge of React/ React hooks
+- Apply knowledge of React/ React hooks.
-- Apply useContext + hooks for state management.
+- Use Context of React Hook to management state.
 - Check re-render and using hook to avoid re-render.
-- Apply styled-components
+- Apply styled-components.
-- Apply Storybook
+- Apply Storybook.

 ###  Development environment:

 - Node: v16.15.1
 - react: v18.2.0
 - npm: v8.14.0
-- eslint: v8.14.0
-- Storybook: v6.5.10

 ###  Main app features: